cpatrickalves/scraping-gsamart/README.md

-# scraping-gsamart
+# Scraping products from testmart.com

-Scraping GSAMART products from testmart.com using Scrapy Web Crawling Framework
+This project Scrape GSAMART products from testmart.com using Scrapy Web Crawling Framework.